eProsima/Fast-DDS-docs/docs/realtime.rst

 Most real-time systems have the need to operate in a way that all dynamic memory is allocated on the application startup, and avoid calls to memory management APIs on the main loop.

-Fast-RTPS provides some configuration parameters to meet these requirements, allowing the items of internal data collections to be preallocated.
+Fast DDS provides some configuration parameters to meet these requirements, allowing the items of internal data collections to be preallocated.
 In order to choose the correct values for these parameters, the user should be aware of the topology of the whole domain, so the number of participants and endpoints should be known when setting them.